BMuuN/vsts-assemblyinfo-task/src/Overview.md

 ## Help and Support
 For detailed instructions on how to configure the extension please see the [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki).

-### Timeout errors or never ending process
-This extension collects [telemetry data](https://github.com/BMuuN/vsts-assemblyinfo-task/blob/master/src/Privacy.md) which can cause issues when the build server cannot reach the telemetry service (the extension will hang and result in a timeout error).
-If you are faced with this issue then disable the telemerty service by enablig the setting `Logging --> Disable Telemetry` or by setting the variable `DisableTelemetry` to `true`.

-### Upgrade to Version 2
-With the release of version 2 the extension has been re-written from the ground up using Node.js and includes a number of breaking changes.
-Please see the [wiki](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki/Upgrade-v1-to-v2) for details on the upgrade.

 ## Contributions
 We welcome all contributions whether it's logging bugs, creating suggestions or submitting pull requests.
 If you wish to contributions to this project head on over to our [GitHub](https://github.com/BMuuN/vsts-assemblyinfo-task) page.